-They can use this day to explore the city, work from the hotel, set up smaller meetings or whatever they please.
+They can use this day to explore the city, work from the hotel, play ice-breaker games to know new colleagues, set up smaller meetings or whatever they please.
 Just make sure that no work is mandatory on Monday.
 Also, don’t go to the other extreme and throw a party on the day everyone arrives.
 After all, you want everyone to be fresh for the big meeting the following day.

 Tuesday: The official start

 With a large group on a retreat, it’s usually the practice for the CEO of the company to open up the retreat with a speech on the second day of the arrival.

 When EVBox went on their 200-person retreat in Madrid late last year, they officially kicked it off on the second day with a presentation about the company’s vision for 2019.

 You can also extend the speech into a longer presentation on how the company is doing.
 Maybe throw in some numbers and stats, to keep everyone in the company up to date.

 You may think it’s too much, but for someone flying in from the other end of the world, they will appreciate being informed about the company progress.